Yubikey only at Vanguard now possible.

 Re: Yubikey only at Vanguard now possible.

-Does this mean using the NFC yubikey is not an option with the Vanguard app?pragmatist wrote: ↑Fri May 28, 2021 11:11 am I've just learned that turning off the security codes breaks both android apps.
+pragmatist wrote: Fri May 28, 2021 11:11 am I've just learned that turning off the security codes breaks both android apps.
 Not sure about iPhone.
 So if you make use of those, you may need to keep the security codes enabled for now.
 Personally, I'm just going to stop using them.

 Does this mean using the NFC yubikey is not an option with the Vanguard app?